January 2020 HoroscopeDec 30, 2019

 My darling, sweet boy Budgie (only three and a half years old) passed away on December 21st, of unexpected and sudden acute kidney failure.
 The vet had no explanation since Budgie had not gotten into anything poisonous.
 My poor kitty was in extreme pain, but at least I was there with him until the end.

 Budgie was best buddies with my other cat, Arielle.
 Budgie was only six weeks old when I adopted him, and he looked to her as his momma.
 She raised him from a little scared munchkin into a magnificent creature.
 Although he did not often make appearances in my YouTube videos, Budgie was an important part of my psychic team.
-As you can see from the picture, he often liked to hang out on my desk, offering his sage wisdom.
+He often liked to hang out on my desk, offering his sage wisdom...he's on the left in the picture below.

 Yes, the current astrological aspects are challenging—and they affect my own natal chart quite significantly now—perhaps the energies are affecting you strongly, too.
 Know that you are not alone in whatever way the challenges are presenting themselves.